jbananak-jfrog/ReadME-ML/docs/AI Catalog/shadow-ai-detection-governing-unmanaged-models.md

 <Image align="center" border={false} src="https://files.readme.io/8c4b168abc8ffa36c8195a41ffde5a70502868211958ba783d647a2aca768938-shadow_ai_introduction.png" />

+Shadow AI detection gives you the ability to manage and prevent the entry of unvetted ai assets into your system.

 <Callout icon="📘" theme="info">
   Shadow AI Detection is available to all organizations with an active AI Catalog subscription.
 </Callout>